Tdhtdhtdhtdhtdh: Sound Effects!

 So

-you'll hear this, by the way.
-Oh, yeah, I know.
+he'll hear this, by the way.
+So.

-I'm hoping he will.
 Yeah, yeah, I knew it.

-One of the other very classic things you'll see in a Foley studio is the floor will basically have like a raised section and it'll be divided into like squares.
+One of the other very classic things you'll see in a Foley studio is the floor will basically have like a raised section, and it'll be divided into like squares.

 And one square will have like a concrete pad.
 Another square will have pebbles.